drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Principles for Probing Hydrophobic Interactions

-The method for probing steric interactions consists of preparing analogs that allow for the introduction of groups having different sizes, in order to determine on the basis of their respective SAR, the shape and the exact nature of the steric interaction concerned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/principles-for-probing-hydrophobic-interactions-6a43ddef'><i class='fa fa-play' aria-hidden='true'></i></button>The method for probing steric interactions consists of preparing analogs that allow for the introduction of groups having different sizes, in order to determine on the basis of their respective SAR, the shape and the exact nature of the steric interaction concerned.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.